PC Globe Freeware 3-D Globes,

 films which have been improved with both audio and video noise reduction.

-Printable Maps of CanadaThe Atlas of Canada has free downloadable Reference Maps in .pdf and .html formats, and Map Archives of maps from 1906-1995.
+Printable Maps of CanadaThe NRC Atlas of Canada has free downloadable Reference Maps and Map Archives (1906-1995).

 Natural Resources Canada:

 Maps of the United KingdomUK Ordnance Survey: Get-a-Map